Graduate Certificate in Managing Youth Self-Harm and Suicide

 The Graduate Certificate in Managing Youth Self-Harm and Suicide is a practical course designed to equip the mental health workforce with the tools to reshape these statistics and support at-risk youth.

-Developed by the University of Melbourne’s Centre for Youth Mental Health in collaboration with Orygen, the National Centre of Excellence in Youth Mental Health, this in-depth program is the only graduate course in the world dedicated entirely to managing self-harm and suicide in young people.
+Developed by the University of Melbourne’s Centre for Youth Mental Health in collaboration with Orygen, this in-depth program is the only graduate course in the world dedicated entirely to managing self-harm and suicide in young people.
 You’ll cover the latest theory, research and evidence-based practice guidelines on the detection, prevention and management of self-harm and suicide-related behaviours in young people, and learn how to make a difference to at-risk youth.

 *Mission Australia and Black Dog Institute’s 2012-18 Youth Mental Health Report

 This course has been designed for teachers and mental health professionals wanting to develop their skills working with young people experiencing mental ill-health.
 The content is suitable for professionals working across a breadth of community and clinical settings, including the following:

 - General practitioners

 - Social workers

 This course is not available to international students who are holders of an Australian student visa, for study onshore in Australia.
 This course is available to all other international students to study wholly online.

 Graduates may progress to a range of other graduate coursework programs.
 Students who complete the Graduate Certificate in Managing Youth Self-Harm and Suicide are eligible to gain 25 points of credit (worth two subjects) if they decide to enrol in one of the following courses: